sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

-Quality control the data extractions in a document type by writing validation tests using  [JsonLogic](https://jsonlogic.com/).
-Then write your own logic based on the tests, for example:
+Quality control the data extractions in a document type by writing validations using  [JsonLogic](https://jsonlogic.com/).
+Then write your own logic based on the validations, for example:

 - pass a document extraction automatically through your pipeline if there are no errors and only 10% of warnings validations fail
 - flag a document extraction for human review if 5% of error validations fail